m-kru/Reconfigurable-Computing-Project-Layout/README.md

 - `.vhd` - HDL description of the module,
 - `.xml` - description of the module registers,
 - `.py` - Python module control code used during prototype stage,
-- `.go` - high performance module conrol code used in final implementation.
+- `.go` - high performance module control code used in final implementation.

 Do not put all these files into single directory named `transmitter` or `receiver` respectively (location of such directory within the repository is irrelevant).
 This feels very tempting and gives an impression of the proper encapsulation.